RaVbaker/flickr/README.md

 ## FEATURES/PROBLEMS:

 The flickr gem (famously featured in a RubyonRails screencast) had broken with Flickr's new authentication scheme and updated API.
 This has now been largely corrected, though not all current API calls are supported yet.
+If you need something let me know in pull requests.

 ## SYNOPSIS: